microsoft/ignite25-LAB545-create-and-manage-sensitive-information-types-and-labels/lab/instructions/Lab-information-protection.md

 # Lab 1 - Exercise 1 - Create and manage sensitive information types

-Megan Bowen, the Information Security Administrator at Contoso Ltd., is updating the organization's information protection strategy after previous incidents involving the unintentional sharing of personal data in support tickets.
-She needs to create and test custom sensitive information types that help detect employee IDs and references to personal health information in documents and emails.
+Megan Bowen, the Information Security Administrator at Contoso Ltd., is updating the organization's information protection strategy to reduce the risk of sensitive data showing up in Microsoft 365 Copilot.
+After previous incidents where personal data surfaced in support tickets, she needs to create and test custom sensitive information types that detect Contoso project codes and other sensitive information.
+These classifications will later support labels and policies that protect content from being exposed in Copilot or shared inappropriately.

 **Tasks**: